javascript-tutorial/en.javascript.info/1-js/13-modules/02-import-export/article.md

 export default ['Jan', 'Feb', 'Mar','Apr', 'Aug', 'Sep', 'Oct', 'Nov', 'Dec'];
 ```

-That's fine, because `export default` is only one per file, so `import` always knows what to import.
+That's fine, because `export default` is only one per file.
 Contrary to that, omitting a name for named imports would be an error:

 ```js
 export class { // Error! (non-default export needs a name)